US: Trump sentencing set for Jan. 10, judge signals no jail – DW – 01/04/2025

 US: Trump sentencing set for Jan.
 10, judge signals no jailJanuary 4, 2025

-A New York judge on Friday upheld President-elect Donald Trump's conviction in his hush money criminal case and scheduled his sentencing on January 10.
+A New York judge on Friday upheld President-elect Donald Trump's conviction in his hush money criminal case and scheduled his sentencing for January 10.

 New York Supreme Court Justice Juan Merchan said Trump, who is 78, may appear at his sentencing in person or virtually.